MLM Solutions

 Network Marketing, also known as Multi-level marketing (MLM), is a distribution model that comes under the umbrella term of Direct selling.
 It's a system where independent sales representatives, commonly called distributors, join your company's sales network.
 This network spans across various levels, hence the name multi-level marketing.

-The distributors basically have two main duties: selling products and building a team of other distributors in their downline.
+The distributors basically have two main duties: selling products and building a team of other distributors in their downline, often managed efficiently using multi-level marketing software to track commissions, manage genealogy structures, and automate payouts.

 They also have multiple income streams.
 While the primary method is the commission from their own sales, they also get a percentage of the commission from sales made by their downline network.